-This letter provides documentation of the location, quality, and quantity of aggregate resource at the Lexington Quarry within Morrow County to be considered for Goal-5 status under the County Plan.
+This letter provides documentation of the location, quality, and quantity of aggregate resource at the Cecil Quarry within Morrow County to be considered for Goal-5 status under the County Plan.

-The Lexington Quarry is located between the towns of Lexington and Heppner on the OR 74/OR 207 Heppner Highway (Hwy #052) at MP 37.70, and north of the County Recycling Transfer Station.
-Access to the existing hard rock Lexington Quarry is on the north side of the highway, the property is gated (locked) and fenced, and includes an ODOT animal composting site.
-The quarry is in the basalt rim rock north of Willow Creek and the highway.
+Located between I-84 and the Community of Cecil, access to the existing hard rock Cecil Quarry is on the east side of OR 74 Heppner Highway (Hwy #052) at MP 9.65.
+The quarry is in the basalt rim rock east of Willow Creek and the highway, and is partially fenced..
 This site is property owned by ODOT for the purposes of mining rock, crushing and processing, and stockpiling the aggregate materials for use on State highways.
 Specifics regarding this material source have been submitted by ODOT Planning, and includes the site-specific ODOT material source number, the location legal description and Assessors Map Tax Lot (if assigned), County Zoning category, and remarks specific to the individual site.

-I have personally observed the site and rock materials at this material source property, and it is my professional judgment that through typical excavation and production processes, the ODOT estimate of 750,000 tons or greater reserve quantities are reasonably obtainable.
-U.S. Geological Survey (USGS) and Oregon Department of Geology and Mineral Industries (DOGAMI) maps of the area that includes the quarry, show rock is part of the Grande Ronde Basalt unit, part of the Columbia River Basalt Group erupted during the Miocene or 25-10 million years ago.
-Based upon ODOT's experience and laboratory testing results using aggregate produced from the geologic formation in this site and that typically occurs throughout the County, aggregate produced from the Lexington Quarry meets or exceeds ODOT highway paving aggregate standards, including abrasion and degradation laboratory testing.
+I have personally observed the site and rock materials at this material source property, and it is my professional judgment that through typical excavation and production processes, the ODOT estimates of 500,000 tons or greater reserve quantities are reasonably obtainable.
+U.S. Geological Survey (USGS) and Oregon Department of Geology and Mineral Industries (DOGAMI) maps1 of the area that includes the quarry, show rock is part of the Pomona Member of the Saddle Mountain Basalt unit, part of the Columbia River Basalt Group erupted during the Miocene or 25-10 million years ago.
+Based upon ODOT's experience and laboratory testing results using aggregate produced from the geologic formation in this site and that typically occurs throughout the County, aggregate produced from the Cecil Quarry meets or exceeds ODOT highway paving aggregate standards, including abrasion and degradation laboratory testing.